Lew Pollack: Career

-Pollack was born in New York City where he went to DeWitt Clinton High School and was active as a boy soprano in a choral group headed by Walter Damrosch.
+Pollack was born in New York City, where he went to DeWitt Clinton High School and was active as a boy soprano in a choral group headed by Walter Damrosch.

-Starting out as a singer and pianist in vaudeville acts he began writing theme music for silent films before collaborating with others on popular songs.
+Starting out as a singer and pianist in vaudeville acts, he began writing theme music for silent films before collaborating with others on popular songs.
 In 1914, he wrote "That's a Plenty", a rag that became an enduring Dixieland standard.

+Pollack composed the music for several Broadway musicals, including The Whirl of New York and The Mimic World, among others.

-Among his best-known songs are "Charmaine" and "Diane" with Ernö Rapée, "Miss Annabelle Lee", "My Yiddishe Momme" with Jack Yellen, made famous by Sophie Tucker, "Two Cigarettes in the Dark", "Alone with You" (from Rebecca of Sunnybrook Farm), "At the Codfish Ball" (featured in the Shirley Temple movie "Captain January" with Buddy Ebsen, and later the title of a Mad Men television episode), and Go In and Out The Window, now a children's music standard.
-He also collaborated with Paul Francis Webster, Sidney Clare, Sidney Mitchell, and Ned Washington amongst others.
+Among his best-known songs are "Charmaine" and "Diane" with Ernö Rapée; "Miss Annabelle Lee"; "My Yiddishe Momme" with Jack Yellen, made famous by Sophie Tucker; "Two Cigarettes in the Dark"; "Alone with You" (from Rebecca of Sunnybrook Farm); and "At the Codfish Ball" (featured in the Shirley Temple movie Captain January with Buddy Ebsen, and later the title of a Mad Men television episode).
+He also collaborated with Paul Francis Webster, Sidney Clare, Sidney Mitchell, and Ned Washington, among others.
 He died of a heart attack in Hollywood at age 50.